R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Introduction

-Inspired by R1's RL-driven self-evolution~\cite{deepseek2025r1}, we designed a RL process with specially designed rewards for MT, enabling LLMs to autonomously discover novel CoT trajectories for unseen translation tasks, as shown in Fig.~\ref{fig1}.
-For example, when translating technical manuals without pre-existing CoT data, the model explores reasoning paths via RL rewards for terminological accuracy and readability, bypassing dependency on curated SFT data.
+\textbf{(3) Self-evolving translation CoTs.} Inspired by R1's RL-driven self-evolution~\citep{deepseek2025r1}, we designed a RL process with specially designed rewards for MT, enabling LLMs to autonomously discover novel CoT trajectories and calibrate them for unseen translation tasks, as shown in Fig.~\ref{fig1} (Detailed analysis of the self-evolving case in Fig.~\ref{fig1} is shown in Appendix \ref{sec:appendix F}).
+Consequently, the model is equipped with a more generalized reasoning ability to perform translation tasks, instead of merely ``memorizing'' pre-defined CoT trajectories~\citep{chu2025sft}.

-To realize this vision, we introduce the concept of \textit{translation reasoning learning}, training a series of R1-T1 models through two complementary strategies: (1) fine-tuning on hybrid CoTs curated with professional translators, and (2) a RL-based exploration to self-discover optimal reasoning paths.
-Our contributions are threefold: \begin{itemize} \item We demonstrate the benefits of reasoning (\emph{i.e.}, long CoTs) for general MT, achieving superior translation performance in six languages and multiple domains. \item We design a novel methodology for constructing a collection of CoT trajectories combining six distinct CoT templates that reflect human translators’ multi-stage reasoning, validated on challenging tasks like idiom translation and cross-domain adaptation. \item We pioneer a general-purpose, R1-like MT framework that autonomously evolves translation CoTs via RL. \end{itemize} In addition, we open-source R1-T1’s datasets and code, facilitating future research into reasoning-driven MT systems\footnote{Codes and data will be available at \url{https://github.com/superboom/R1-T1}}.
+To realize this vision, we introduce the concept of \textit{translation reasoning learning}, training R1-T1 models through two interconnected stages: (1) SFT on hybrid CoT trajectories curated with professional translators, and (2) a RL-based exploration to self-discover optimal reasoning paths.
+Stage one serves as a cold start, injecting initial human reasoning guidance on translations to the model and facilitating RL convergence.
+Stage two ensures the flexible application of human prior knowledge without overfitting.
+Our contributions are: \begin{itemize} \item We demonstrate the benefits of reasoning (\emph{i.e.}, long CoTs) for general and broader MT, achieving superior translation performance in 10+ languages and multiple sub-tasks. \item We identify six reasoning strategies for translation commonly adopted by human translators and validate the effectiveness of incorporating CoT trajectories built with these human prior knowledge into reasoning-based MT. \item We pioneer the successful application of rule-based RL on MT, a task without standard best answers like math, by designing a novel reward policy for MT, which averagely improves the translation quality by 9.6\% compared with plain SFT strategy. \end{itemize} In addition, we open-source R1-T1’s datasets and code, facilitating future research on MT\footnote{Codes and data available at \url{https://github.com/superboom/R1-T1}}.